christophermayfield/thesisprogress/dailythoughts.md

 Looking back at where I am in life.
 I realize that I need to figure out what is best for me.
 I really am disappointed that I haven't been able to find meaningful work.
 I want to be able to find work that gives me a large degree of meaning.
 I hope that I find this.

+#February 20th, 2019

+I have been coughing alot for months.
+My spirits are starting to get a little down. s